 Once back in Rapid, stop and enjoy the tranquil beauty of Canyon Lake Park after a day filled with the rumblings of bikes.
 If you’re in town on a Tuesday, don’t miss Family Food Truck Night – a great way to mingle with locals while enjoying diverse and delicious food options by the water with live music.

-Dinner calls for something special, and Bokujo Ramen delivers.
-This spot has rapidly become a favorite in Rapid City for its flavorful ramen bowls, utilizing fresh, local ingredients.
+Dinner calls for something special and Bokujo Ramen delivers.
+This spot has rapidly become a favorite in Rapid City for its flavorful ramen bowls utilizing fresh, local ingredients.
 It's the kind of place where every bite feels like a warm embrace.

-Cap off the night with sky-high views of the city and beyond from Vertex Sky Bar.
+Cap off the night with sky-high views of the city and beyond from Juniper at The Vertex Sky Bar.
 This rooftop bar offers a sophisticated selection of drinks and a stunning vantage point to watch the city lights twinkle.
 It’s the perfect way to wrap up a day of adventure and discovery.

 *There is a day fee at the Vertex for visitors who aren’t guests of the hotel.